atallahade/Tron/docs/jobs.rst

 an optional cleanup action.
 They are periodic events that do not interact with other jobs while running.

 If all actions exit with status 0, the job has succeeded.
-If any action exists with a nonzero status, the job has failed.
+If any action exits with a nonzero status, the job has failed.